Andreas Nicolai Hansen: A. N. Hansen & Co.

-In 1836, Hansen left the House of Hambro to establish his own firm under the nameA.
-N. Hansen & Co..
+In 1836, Hansen left the House of Hambro to establish his own firm under the name A. N. Hansen & Co..
 In circa 1840, he bought Hambro's share of the Christianshavn operations.
 Hansen's brother-in-law Alfred Mansell was omotoaææy a partner in the firm but he later owned it alone until he was joined by his sons Alfred and Harald Hansen.

 Other activities

 Hansen was a member of Grosserer-Societetet's committee from 1829 and succeeded Lauritz Nicolai Hvidt as its president in 1856.
-He was a member of the Roskilde Constituent Assembly in 1842-44.
-He was chairman of De private Assurandører in 1839- 1873 and was also active on the board of a number of other companies.
+He was a member of the Roskilde Constituent Assembly from 1842 to 1844.
+He was chairman of De private Assurandører from 1839 to 1873 and was also active on the board of a number of other companies.
 He was also a member of Bank of Denmark's board of representatives.
 In 1857 he was a co-founder of Privatbanken.

 Property

-Hansen constructed the Hansen Mansion at Fredericiagade 2 in Copenhagen in 1835-1836.
+Hansen constructed the Hansen Mansion at Fredericiagade 2 in Copenhagen in 1835–1836.
 The Neoclassical town mansion was designed by Jørgen Hansen Koch.
 It was listed on the Danish registry of protected buildings and places in 1939.